Wasserstein Patch Prior for Image Superresolution

 \section{Preliminaries: Optimal Transport and Wasserstein Distances}

-In this section, we shortly revisit the concepts of optimal transport and Wasserstein distances as we will need them in this paper.
-The following facts can be found e.g.\ in \cite{AG2013,PC2019,V2009}.
+In this section, we briefly recall the definitions and theorems about optimal transport cost and Wasserstein distances that we will use in this paper.
+For the interested reader, we refer to the existing literature on the subject~\cite{AG2013,PC2019,V2009,santambrogio2015optimal}.

 Let $\mu$ and $\nu$ be two measures on $\R^d$.
 We denote by $\Pi(\mu,\nu)$ the set of all measures $\gamma$ on $\R^d\times \R^d$ such that $\gamma(A,\R^d)=\mu(A)$ and $\gamma(\R^d,A)=\nu(A)$ for all $A\subseteq\R^d$.
 Further, let $c\colon\R^d\times\R^d\to\R$ be some continuous cost function which is bounded from below.
 Then, the optimal transport cost $\mathrm{OT}_c(\mu,\nu)$ is defined by